USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 3. Disk space may be saved, because a 3‑D emissions file is no longer needed for elevated point sources
 4. CMAQ can more easily be coupled with a meteorological model, enabling direct emissions modulation by the underlying, freshly computed meteorological variables

+** >> Comment <<** Fig. 7-1 seems unnecessary.
+A better version of this figure should be developed (where optional codes are shown) and it should appear earlier in the document.
+The quality of this figure also needs to be improved.

 <a id=Figure7-1></a>

 ![](./images/Figure7-1.png "Figure7-1.png")

 **Figure 7‑1.CMAQ core programs**

+** >> Comment <<** Not sure that MCIP is the "first program…that a user should run".
+There may be emissions-related programs that could/should be run earlier.

 [MCIP](#mcip) is the first program in the CMAQ distribution package that a user should run when setting up a new simulation.
 MCIP is used to preprocess the data from a meteorological model for CMAQ and SMOKE.